 The Royal College of Veterinary Surgeons (RCVS) expects all new graduates to continue learning throughout their career.
-The Professional Development Phase (PDP) is the self-assessment system designed to help new graduates to develop their professional and clinical skills to the standard expected after about a year in clinical practice.
-The RCVS has detailed information including how to set up your PDP record.
+The Professional Development Phase (PDP) is the self-assessment system designed to help you develop your professional and clinical skills to the standard expected after about a year in clinical practice.

 Free BVA new graduate guide

-YVN members receive our free 120-page BVA new graduate guide, which includes career advice, applying for jobs, tips from recent graduates on what they wish they’d known when starting out and much more.
+Young vet members receive our free BVA new graduate guide, which includes advice about career options, applying for jobs, beginning work in practice and much more.